axiomabsolute/cs410-information-retrieval/README.md

 ## Usage

-FIRMS can be used as either a library (by importing modules from the `firms` namespace) or through a command line interface (CLI).
+Firms can be used as either a library (by importing modules from the `firms` namespace) or through a command line interface (CLI).
 The CLI is defined in `firms_cli.py` and can be run interactively to explore available commands and options:

 > `path/to/python.exe firms_cli.py`

 This will display a list of available commands.
 To see more detail about a particular command or group of commands, append `--help` to the command.
-For example, to see more detail about initializing a FIRMS index, run
+For example, to see more detail about initializing a Firms index, run

 > `python.exe firms_cli.py create --help`